-“Attitude is everything when you’re trying to heal,” says Stephanie Jackson, a cCARE patient and breast cancer survivor.
+“Attitude is everything when you’re trying to heal,” says Stephanie Jackson, a triple negative breast cancer survivor

 On a July morning in 2014, a lump in Stephanie Jackson’s breast caused a lump in her throat as she reached for the phone to call her doctor.
 The 43-year-old realtor made a habit of performing self-exams, diligently checking for anything out of the ordinary.
 As is the case with many cancers, early detection of breast cancer can literally mean the difference between life and death.

 “If I had not found the lump myself, I am afraid I may not be here to tell my story because I didn’t have a mammogram scheduled until October,” she explains.
 “I made an appointment with my gynecologist and she sent me to have an ultrasound.
 Those results came back, and she said I needed to get to a surgeon right away.”

 Not only was the dreaded diagnosis confirmed, Stephanie was told that it was triple negative breast cancer – an uncommon and especially aggressive form.
 Its name is derived from the fact that it lacks the three common receptors that typically cause breast cancer growth: estrogen receptors, progesterone receptors and human epidermal growth factor receptor 2 (HER2).

 While this may seem like a good thing at first glance, the absence of these hormone receptors means that the cancer cannot be targeted with hormonal therapy, which is often a very effective breast cancer treatment method.
 Instead it must be treated with some combination of chemotherapy, radiation and surgery.

 When life gives you Dr. Lemon